Largest USB Flash Drive: Oyen Digital Dash Pro 4TB

 Cost-Effectiveness: Flash Drive vs. Portable SSD

-While the lines are blurring, remember that some “largest flash drives” are essentially miniature portable SSDs.
+While the lines are blurring, that some “largest flash drives” are essentially miniature portable SSDs.
 Compare the price per terabyte, speed, and form factor against traditional portable SSDs.
 Sometimes, a slightly larger portable SSD might offer better value or even faster performance for a comparable price.
 However, the direct-plug-in convenience of a flash drive form factor is often its unique selling point.

 Warranty and Support